Google Reviews 4.9 (6368)

 ✅ What’s Included

-• Entry to Kakadu National Park (Parks Australia Day Pass)
+• Kakadu National Park entry fees

 🚫 What’s Not Included

-• Travel insurance (highly recommended)
+• Travel insurance (strongly recommended)

-• Personal expenses or souvenirs
+• Personal expenses and souvenirs

 WEATHER EXPECTATIONS